sgoadhouse/msox3000/README.md

 buggy) VISA library to be installed on your computer.

 # Installation
-You need to install the pyvisa and pyvisa-py packages.

 To install the msox3000 package, run the command:

 ```